A look back at the most popular A-series 35mm SLR film camera model from Canon.

 In Shutter-Priority AE mode, turn the Shutter Speed Dial away from the 'Program' location and set the camera to any of the manual shutter speeds available on the dial.
 Next activate the exposure meter to read the lens aperture reading, and adjust the lens aperture accordingly to take the shot.

 For that good 'bokeh' shot, try going for a higher shutter speed to let you use a wider lens opening.
-This will shorten the in-focus distance of the image and renders the area outside (both front and back) the distance with a gradual blurry effect.
+This will shorten the in-focus distance of the image and render the area outside (both front and back) the distance with a gradual blurry effect.

 AE Lock